Da Vinci - Documentation Templates and Rules

 This IG defines two different profiles on Questionnaire that can be used to define data gathering requirements: the DTR Standard Questionnaire profile and the DTR Adaptive Questionnaire profile.

-In the first approach, all possible questions that can be asked, as well as the logic around when questions are enabled and what answers are permitted are expressed in computable form and shared as a complete set when the questionnaire package is retrieved.
+In the first approach, all possible questions that can be asked, as well as the logic around when questions are enabled and what answers are permitted are expressed in computable form and shared as a complete set when the Questionnaire Package is retrieved.
 Typically, the same Questionnaires are used across a wide variety of order types and members, though in theory the payer could generate a custom Questionnaire that is specific to a particular order and/or member.

 In the second approach, the complete set of questions is not exposed.
-Instead, a $next-question operation is called repeatedly to slowly build up the list of questions, influenced by answers to prior questions.
+Instead, the $next-question operation is called repeatedly to slowly build up the list of questions, influenced by answers to prior questions.
 The set of questions asked will typically vary from patient to patient and order to order.

 A summary of the trade-offs between the two approaches can be seen in the table below: